haleyyew/cpsc448_sdss/table_join/README.txt

 session <int sessionID> <int rankInSession>
 sql <int sqlID>
 statement <int statementID>
+close

-For example, when the console displays "Please enter command:", type "session 1 1" to display the row in the joined sessionlog table that has sessionID=1 and rankInSession=1. "statement 24060378" will print the row in sqlstatement table with statementID=24060378, and so on
+For example, when the console displays "Please enter command:", type "session 1 1" to display the row in the joined sessionlog table that has sessionID=1 and rankInSession=1. "statement 24060378" will print the row in sqlstatement table with statementID=24060378, and so on.
+"close" will exit the user interaction mode and start outputting the sessions to csv files.

 TODO: